idibidiart/organicjs/README.md

 1. Chainable methods and properties (easy to unit test via automated means since all properties and methods are directly testable in any order, with any arguments)

-2. Closures allowed as property settings, allowing for dynamic properties (value is never static in such case)
+2. Functions in property arguments are bound to component instance to allow inter-dependent properties

-3. Functions in property arguments are bound to component instance to allow inter-dependent properties
+3. Closures (both by reference as well as self executing closures) are allowed as property arguments, allowing, in the latter case, dynamic properties (where the returned property value is never static in such case)

-4. Functions in method arguments may be bound to element to handle DOM events
+4. Functions in method arguments may be bound to element to handle DOM events, e.g. someComponent.on("click", handler) or someComponent.onClick(handler)

-5. Provide/Consume pattern, which allows for sharing of data and behavior between components, in a soft, decoupled manner, via Contextual Component Cache.
+5. "Provide/Consume" pattern allows for sharing of data and behavior between components, in a soft, decoupled manner, via Contextual Component Caching.

-6. Scoped Data Model for sharing mutable data structures across widget contexts.
+6. Scoped Data Model for sharing mutable data structures in user defined cross-component cooperation scopes.

 Supports reusable widget markup with nestable HTML/SVG fragments and in-place fragment cloning and rendering.